-The Propulsion Systems Harmonization Working Group will be composed of technical experts having an interest in the assigned task.
+The Stall Characteristics Harmonization Working Group will be composed of technical experts having an interest in the assigned task.
 A working group member need not be a representative or a member of the full committee.

-An individual who has expertise in the subject matter and wishes to become a member of the working group should write to the person listed under the caption FOR FURTHER INFORMATION CONTACT expressing that desire, describing his or her interest in the task and stating the expertise he or she would bring to the working group.
-All requests to participate must be received no later than March 30, 2001.
-The requests will be reviewed by the co-assistant chairs, the co-assistant executive directors, and the working group chair.
-The individuals will be advised whether or not their request can be accommodated.
+An individual who has expertise in the subject matter and wishes to become a member of the working group should write to the person listed under the caption FOR FURTHER INFORMATION CONTACT expressing that desire, describing his or her interest in the task, and stating the expertise he or she would bring to the working group.
+All requests to participate must be received no later than June 29, 2001.
+The requests will be reviewed by the co-assistant chairs, the co-assistant executive directors, and the working group co-chairs.
+Individuals will be advised whether or not their request can be accommodated.

-Once the working group has begun deliberations, members will not be added or substituted without the approval of the co-assistant chairs, the co-assistant executive directors, and the working group chair.
+Once the working group has begun deliberations, members will not be added or substituted without the approval of the co-assistant chairs, the co-assistant executive directors, and the working group co-chairs.

 Meetings of the ARAC will be open to the public.
-Meetings of the Propulsion Systems Harmonization Working Group will not be open to the public, except to the extent that individuals with an interest and expertise are selected to participate.
+Meetings of the Stall Characteristics Harmonization Working Group will not be open to the public, except to the extent that individuals with an interest and expertise are selected to participate.
 The FAA will make no public announcement of working group meetings.Start Signature